-David D. Davidar has served as our Vice President, Operations and as a director since 2003.
+David D. Davidar has served as our Senior Vice President, Operations since January 2013 and as a director since 2003.
+Between 2003 and January 2013, Mr. Davidar served as our Vice President, Operations.
 His biography is contained in the section of this Proxy Statement entitled "Proposal 1-Election of Directors" above.